ConduitIO/conduit/docs/writing-a-connector-best-practices.md

 #### Deciding how should a record position look like

+TBD

 #### Implementing snapshots

-Firstly, it should be clarified if supporting snapshots is a requirement or if possible to do.
+Firstly, it should be clarified if supporting snapshots is a requirement or if it's possible to do at all.
 If a connector is required to support snapshots, then it's recommended to make it possible to turn off snapshots.

 Performing a snapshot can, in some cases, be a complex process.
 The following things need to be taken into account when implementing a snapshot procedure:

 - The snapshot needs to be consistent.
 - The set of the existing data can be quite large.
 - Restarting a connector during a snapshot should **not** require re-reading all the data again.
 This is because it in some destination connectors it may cause data duplication, and it could be a significant performance overhead.

 #### Implementing change data capture (CDC)